A Regulatory Perspective on Cell and Gene Therapy in Oncology | Allucent

 Selection of study population: To protect the safety of study subjects, we recommend selecting only those with advanced, incurable disease who have already exhausted all available therapies with proven clinical benefit.

 Eligibility determination: Take into consideration the requirement for companion diagnostic (CDx) if criteria for eligibility include the presence of a particular biomarker.
 Please be advised that a study risk evaluation (protocol-specific) is required to determine whether the proposed clinical investigation is likely to be a significant risk (SR) device study.
-For a SR device study, an investigational device exemptions (IDE) is required for the CDx device.
+For anSR device study, an investigational device exemption (IDE) is required for the CDx device.

 Dosing regimen: The selection of starting dose and route for the FIH trial should be based on clear scientific rationale as well as relevant preclinical data and, if available, prior human experience with related products of similar class.

-Dose escalation schema: We recommend the traditional 3+3 design or alternatively, a Bayesian optimal interval design (BOIN).
+Dose escalation schema: We recommend the traditional 3+3 design, or alternatively, a Bayesian optimal interval design (BOIN).
 In general, intra-patient dose escalation is not advisable for investigational CGTs.
 In addition, we recommend a half-log dose (approximately three-fold) increment between cohorts instead of aggressive one-log escalation.

 Safety monitoring plan: The recommended duration for adverse events monitoring should be sufficient to cover the time during which the product might reasonably be thought to present safety concerns.
 This determination may depend on information from preclinical studies and experience with related products.
 In addition, due to the unique features of CGT products with potential for persistence and, therefore, prolonged biological activity after a single administration, long-term follow-up may be required.